VISCOSE: The World’s First Bagazine of Fashion Criticism

 Creating that hybrid space is not so easy.
 The commercial fashion editorial model is based on advertising, and revenue is tied to preserving brand relationships.
 How important was it for you to avoid these dynamics common to commercial publishing?

-The choice of being ad-free is an outcome of many years of working in commercial fashion publishing and realising what I don’t want to do.
+The choice of being ad-free is an outcome of many years of working in commercial fashion publishing and realizing what I don’t want to do.
 My concerns weren’t ethical as much as it was about ensuring critical freedom – brand partnerships and sponsored content tend to make precarious premises for critical journalism.
 We’re entering an age where relying on print advertising to pay for fashion publishing is becoming more and more unfeasible, especially for new publications.
 I have seen the difficulty of continuously selling ads from working inside various magazines over the years, and I have also seen how it inevitably ends up compromising the content.
 Too often, fashion writing in particularly is dictated by the whims and desires of corporate fashion brands who want to move product.
 Viscose, in its simplest terms, is trying to steer clear of that.

 We’re beginning to see various new editorial models for independent magazine, such as long-term brand and institutional patronships or partnerships.
 Viscose being firmly planted in the artworld, I’ve tried to find a golden in-between mixing funding from academia, retail, institutions, and the grant world.
 We also formed a partnership with my long-term collaborator Elise B. Olsen, who just launched the International Library for Fashion Research in Oslo.
 Viscose now serves as its official imprint.